Shyamgupta12/SocioRoom/README.md

 - Search for other users and connect with them.
 - Engage in real-time chat with people they are following.
 - Share images and other content with their followers.

-## Contributing

-Contributions to Socioroom are welcome!
-To contribute:

-- Fork the repository.
-- Create a new branch (git checkout -b feature/my-feature).
-- Make your changes and commit them (git commit -am 'Add new feature').
-- Push to the branch (git push origin feature/my-feature).
-- Create a new Pull Request.